glue-viz/glue/doc/customizing_guide/introduction.rst

 ==========================================

-Glue has been designed from the ground up to be easily customizable by users, with a number of aspects requiring only simple Python code and no knowledge of e.g. Qt.
+Glue has been designed from the ground up to be easily customizable by users, with a number of customization aspects requiring only simple Python code and no knowledge of e.g. Qt.
 There are two main ways to customize/extend glue:

 * Installing an existing plugin package that will automatically extend glue.
   For example, you can install a package called glue-geospatial to add the